How to Train Your Dragon 2: Box office

-How to Train Your Dragon 2 grossed $177 million in North America, and $441.9 million in other countries, for a worldwide total of $618.9 million.
+How to Train Your Dragon 2 grossed $177 million in North America, and $445 million in other countries, for a worldwide total of $622 million.
 The film is the second-highest-grossing animated film of 2014, behind Big Hero 6, and the twelfth-highest-grossing film of the year in any genre.
 While How to Train Your Dragon 2 only earned $177 million at the US box office, compared to $217 million for its predecessor, it performed much better at the international box office, earning $438 million to How to Train Your Dragons $277 million.
 Calculating in all expenses, Deadline Hollywood estimated that the film made a profit of $107.3 million.

-In the United States and Canada, the film earned $18.5 million on its opening day, and opened at number two in its first weekend, with $49,451,322.
+In the United States and Canada, the film earned $18.5 million on its opening day, and opened at number two in its first weekend below 22 Jump Street, with $49,451,322.
 In its second weekend, the film dropped to number three, grossing an additional $24,719,312.
 In its third weekend, the film stayed at number three, grossing $13,237,697.
 In its fourth weekend, the film dropped to number five, grossing $8,961,088.

 Its $25.9 million opening weekend in China was the biggest-ever for an animated film in the country, surpassing the record previously held by Kung Fu Panda 2.